Lady wearing yellow dress sitting near lamp drinking coffee.

 Conventional Appraisals

-If you’re buying a home with a conventional loan, your lender will require a home appraisal.
-That’s because they want to be sure the house you want to buy with the loan has sufficient value so if they are forced to sell after a foreclosure, they’ll recoup their losses.
+If you’re buying a home with a conventional loan, your lender will probably require a home appraisal, though some programs allow for hybrid appraisals or property inspection waivers.
+That’s because they want to be sure the house you want to buy with the loan has sufficient value so if they’re forced to sell after a foreclosure, they’ll recoup their losses.

 FHA Appraisals

-FHA appraisal standards – also used by VA and USDA loan programs – are more demanding than those required by conventional lenders.
+FHA appraisal standards – also used by the Department of Veterans Affairs (VA) and U.S. Department of Agriculture (USDA) loan programs – are more demanding than those required by conventional lenders.

 FHA Vs. Conventional Loans: Loan Limit